 The Oculus Go is one of the first all-in-one VR headsets on the market, offering a great virtual reality experience without the need for a smartphone or high-end PC.
 It could be the all-in-one VR headset that brings virtual reality to the masses - here's our review.

 Pricing and availability

-The Oculus Go is available to order right now, 1 May 2018, in 23 countries including the UK and the US, from the Oculus website.
-What’s more exciting than the release is the price tag; it’s only £199/$199, cheaper than many of the high-end VR headsets on the market.
-It may seem a little steep, but when you consider the fact that you need a £500+ Samsung smartphone to power Gear VR and a £700+ PC to run the Oculus Rift on top of the initial price, the Oculus Go seems like the more attractive option.
+The Oculus Go is available to order from the Oculus website following a May 2018 release.
+What’s more exciting than the release is the price tag; it’s only £199/$199 or £249/$249 depending on storage, which is cheaper than many of the high-end VR headsets on the market.
+It may seem a little steep, but when you consider the fact that you need a £500+ Samsung smartphone to power Gear VR and a £700+ PC to run the Oculus Rift S on top of the initial price, the Oculus Go seems like the more attractive option.

 Has Oculus compromised the VR experience to cut the price of the headset?
 Carry on reading to find out.

 The headline feature of the Oculus Go is that it’s one of the first in an entirely new category of VR devices; an all-in-one VR headset.
 Rather than requiring a high-end PC like the Oculus Rift, or a Samsung smartphone like with Gear VR, the Oculus Go has all the tech it needs to operate built-in.
 You’ll need an iPhone or Android to set the device up initially, but from there, everything from tracking to graphics processing is handled by the headset itself.